fleetdm/fleet/handbook/security.md

 ### Gmail

 #### Email authentication
-Email authentication makes it harder for other senders to pretend to be from FleetDM.com.
-This improves the confidence everyone has in emails coming from FleetDM.com and makes it harder for anyone attempting to phish people by impersonating Fleet.
+Email authentication makes it harder for other senders to pretend to be from Fleet.
+This improves trust in emails from fleetdm.com and makes it more difficult for anyone attempting to impersonate Fleet.

 We authenticate email with [DKIM](https://support.google.com/a/answer/174124?product_name=UnuFlow&hl=en&visit_id=637806265550953415-394435698&rd=1&src=supportwidget0&hl=en) and have a [DMARC](https://support.google.com/a/answer/2466580) policy to define how our outgoing email should be defined.